Aamirsindhi/vscode-docs/docs/copilot/copilot-vscode-features.md

 MetaDescription: Get a quick overview of the GitHub Copilot features in Visual Studio Code.
 GitHub Copilot provides AI-powered features to help you write code faster and with less effort.
 MetaSocialImage: images/shared/github-copilot-social.png
 ---
-# GitHub Copilot in VS Code cheat sheet
+gra# GitHub Copilot in VS Code cheat sheet

 GitHub Copilot in Visual Studio Code provides AI-powered features to help you write code faster and with less effort.
 This cheat sheet provides a quick overview of the features for GitHub Copilot in Visual Studio Code.